The Myth Worth Debunking First

 Where ChatGPT Still Wins for Writing

-Claude's writing advantages are real and documented — but they are not universal.
+Claude's writing advantages are real in several workflows — but they are not universal.
 ChatGPT retains meaningful leads in specific writing contexts:

 Marketing and B2C copy: ChatGPT's structured, energetic, benefit-focused writing style is well-calibrated for product descriptions, ad copy, landing page headlines, and social media content where a punchy, standardized tone is the goal.
 Claude's more analytical default voice can feel over-elaborate for contexts where brevity and impact matter more than nuance.

-High-volume content workflows: ChatGPT's broader ecosystem — Custom GPTs, third-party integrations, DALL-E 4 for image pairing — makes it more practical for teams running content operations at scale.
-For agencies producing hundreds of product descriptions, email sequences, or social posts, the workflow tooling around ChatGPT is more mature.
+High-volume content workflows: ChatGPT's broader ecosystem — custom assistants, file analysis, web search, image generation, and third-party workflows — makes it practical for teams running content operations at scale.
+For agencies producing hundreds of product descriptions, email sequences, or social posts, the surrounding workflow tooling matters as much as raw prose quality.

 Conversational and dialogue writing: ChatGPT was designed with conversational interaction at its core.
 For screenwriting dialogue, chatbot scripts, and customer service response templates, ChatGPT's natural conversational rhythm — honed across billions of human-AI interactions — remains the stronger baseline.